sux21/Experimental_Evolution/README.md

 ### 3. Running Trimmomatic (Practice on 2018 strains)
 version: trimmomatic-0.39.jar

-Running for all files using for loop in shell script: <br>
+Running for all files using "for loop" in shell script: <br>
 ```
 #!/bin/bash
 for R1 in *R1*